 Hilldale won the ninth game, forcing a winner-take-all Game 10.
 With Méndez starting against Script Lee, the game was scoreless through seven.
 In the bottom of the eighth, Johnson doubled home Moore for what proved to be the series-winning run.
 Kansas City tacked on four more to put the game out of reach, with Johnson scoring on Newt Allen’s single.

-In March 1925, Johnson was traded to the Baltimore Black Sox of the ECL for Wade Johnston.63 Batting behind Jud Wilson and John Beckwith,64 Johnson batted .327 and slugged .538.
+In March 1925, Johnson was traded to the Baltimore Black Sox of the ECL for Wade Johnston.63 Batting behind Jud Wilson and John Beckwith,64 Johnson hit .327 and slugged .538.
 Midway through 1926, Beckwith joined the Harrisburg Giants.
 After hitting .350, Johnson joined him that offseason.
-In Harrisburg, Johnson was part of one of the greatest outfields of all time with Fats Jenkins in left, Charleston in center, Johnson in right, and Rap Dixon as the fourth man.
+In Harrisburg, Johnson was part of one of the greatest outfields of all time with Fats Jenkins in left, Charleston in center, and Johnson in right (with Rap Dixon also playing when he wasn’t touring the Far East).
 In 1927, Johnson slashed .379/.461/.568 in 58 games to rank third in the ECL in batting, on-base percentage, and slugging.

 Johnson returned to the NNL in 1928 with the Cleveland Tigers.
 Despite hitting .387 and slugging .547 in 20 games, Johnson was released along with several other players, general manager S.M.
 Terrell, and manager Duncan when owner M.C.
 Barkin cleaned house.65 Barkin complained that “several of the players were not keeping in condition and that the manager had no control over the players.”66 Johnson joined the NNL’s Memphis Red Sox for the remainder of the season and hit .331 in 49 games.